The Guide to Web Application Architecture

 • Automation: you need to build your web app with a location in mind right away.
 Try to automate as much of development, testing, and deployment as possible – it will be useful once the app scales.

-• Easy and error-free data management: pay attention to your data storing and processing practices.
-Pick the easiest ways you manage databases and avoid technical debt
+• Easy and error-free data management: pay attention to your data storage and processing practices.
+Choose the easiest ways to manage databases and avoid technical debt

 Most importantly, don’t neglect the importance of research and preparation before choosing an architecture for your web app.
 Analyze user needs and competitors’ practices, find a solution that will serve as an example, and set high standards for app development and performance early on.
 If you follow best practices at the first development stages, you’ll be able to build a clean architecture